progit/progit/de/07-customizing-git/01-chapter7.markdown

 ### Externe Merge- und Diff-Werzeuge ###
 <!-- ### External Merge and Diff Tools ### -->

-Git besitzt zwar eine interne Implementierung von diff, welche Du bisher benutzt hast, aber Du kannst stattdessen auch eine externe Anwendung verwenden.
+Bisher hast du die in Git integrierte Implementierung von diff benutzt, aber Du kannst stattdessen auch eine externe Anwendung verwenden.
 Du kannst ebenso ein grafisches Merge-Werkzeug zur Auflösung von Konflikten einsetzen, statt diese manuell zu lösen.
-Ich werde demonstrieren, wie man das visuelle Merge Tool von Perforce (P4Merge) konfiguriert, um Diffs und Merges zu bearbeiten.
+Ich werde demonstrieren, wie man das grafische Merge-Werkzeug von Perforce (P4Merge) konfiguriert, um Diffs und Merges zu bearbeiten.
 Ich habe P4Merge gewählt, da es ein freies und gutes grafisches Werkzeug ist.

 <!--
 Although Git has an internal implementation of diff, which is what you’ve been using, you can set up an external tool instead.
 You can also set up a graphical merge conflict-resolution tool instead of having to resolve conflicts manually.
 I’ll demonstrate setting up the Perforce Visual Merge Tool (P4Merge) to do your diffs and merge resolutions, because it’s a nice graphical tool and it’s free.
 -->

-Es sollte kein Problem sein es auszuprobieren, da P4Merge für die üblichen Plattformen verfügbar ist.
+Da P4Merge für die üblichen Plattformen verfügbar ist, sollte es kein Problem sein, es einmal auszuprobieren.
 In den Beispielen werde ich Pfadnamen nutzen, die auf Mac- und Linux-System funktionieren.
 Die Windows Benutzer müssen `/usr/local/bin` durch einen Pfad ersetzen, der in der Umgebungsvariable `PATH` gelistet ist.

 <!--
 If you want to try this out, P4Merge works on all major platforms, so you should be able to do so.
 I’ll use path names in the examples that work on Mac and Linux systems; for Windows, you’ll have to change `/usr/local/bin` to an executable path in your environment.